Home Bar Plans

 (F) - Base Trim Detail

-The actual dimensions of the bar top plywood section with 2x3 cedar support is 64.5" x 25.5".
-When the outer 1x2 trim is added, the dimensions become 66" x 27".
-You can use any method you prefer to attach the perimeter cedar support and outer trim to the plywood top, but I preferred to glue.
-I clamped all of the pieces together until the glue dried, thus eliminating nail holes.
+The actual dimensions of the bar top plywood section with 2x3 cedar support are 64.5" x 25.5".
+When you add the outer 1x2 trim, the dimensions become 66" x 27".
+You can use any method to attach the perimeter cedar support and trim to the plywood top - but I prefer glue to eliminate nail holes.
+I clamped all the pieces until the glue dried.

-Once the top is assembled, sand it smooth with fine sandpaper, apply a coat of polyurethane, let dry 24 hours (or longer), sand again with a very fine sandpaper, then apply the final coat of polyurethane.
+With the top assembled, sand it smooth with fine sandpaper, apply a coat of polyurethane, let dry 24 hours (or longer), and again with fine sandpaper, then apply the final coat of polyurethane.

 (G) Home Bar Plans - Bar Top